gopro/labs/docs/control/overlays/README.md

 Known Issues:
 - not working correctly in 4K50 and 4K60 video modes and Timelapse 4K.
-- does not update the time when used with motion detection triggered captures.
+- does not update the time and metadata when used with motion detection triggered captures.
 - Metadata can take a second before it updates after capture start.

 ## ver 1.01